MasteriNeuron/Retail-Sales-Analytics/Readme.md

 1. Add user authentication for dashboard access.
 2. Enhance data visualization with more advanced plots.
 3. Extend support for multi-file data preprocessing.
-4. Deploy the application on a cloud platform (e.g., AWS, Heroku).
+4. Deploy the application on a cloud platform (e.g., AWS, Render, Vercel or Azure).

 ---
 ## **License**